FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Overview

 \section{Overview}

-\design is a federated adversarial training framework wherein each client conducts theoretic-robustness and low-inconsistency cascade learning under the coordination of a central server. \design consists of local trainers on the client side and the model partitioner, the training coordinator, and the model aggregator on the server side, as shown in \cref{fig:framework}.
+Based on the motivations above, we propose \design, a memory-efficient FAT framework that can avoid memory swapping while maintaining utility and robustness when training a large model.
+As shown in \cref{fig:framework}, \design consists of client-side local trainers (\cref{sec:client}) and server-side model partitioner, training coordinator, and model aggregator (\cref{sec:server}).
 At the beginning of the FL process, the model partitioner partitions a predefined large global model into small modules that satisfy the memory constraints on clients.
-After determining the model partition, we have four steps in each communication round of FL: \ding{172} Clients upload the validation (clean and adversarial) accuracy of the current model and their available hardware resources (memory and performance) to the server; \ding{173} The training coordinator on the server adjusts the perturbation magnitude $\epsilon_{m-1}$ based on the validation accuracy (Adaptive Perturbation Adjustment), and determines which modules should be trained by each client based on their available hardware resources (Differentiated Module Assignment); \ding{174} Each client conducts adversarial training on the assigned modules with the strong-convexity regularized loss, and uploads the trained modules to the server; \ding{175} The server conducts partial average to aggregate the trained modules, and broadcasts the aggregated global model back to the clients.
+After model partitioning, we have four steps in each communication round of FL: \ding{172} Clients upload the validation (clean and adversarial) accuracy of and their available hardware resources (memory and performance) to the server; \ding{173} The training coordinator on the server adjusts the perturbation magnitude $\epsilon_{m-1}$ based on the validation accuracy (Adaptive Perturbation Adjustment), and determines which modules should be trained by each client based on their available hardware resources (Differentiated Module Assignment); \ding{174} Each client conducts adversarial training on the assigned modules with the strong-convexity regularized loss, and uploads the trained modules to the server; \ding{175} The server conducts partial average to aggregate the trained modules, and broadcasts the aggregated global model back to the clients.

-In the following sections, we first introduce the local trainer on the client side in \cref{sec:client}, about how each client conducts local adversarial training on a module to achieve theoretic robustness and low inconsistency.
-Then in \cref{sec:server}, we discuss how the central server further enhances robustness and eliminates inconsistency by coordinating the local training of clients based on the training and hardware status.
-We empirically evaluate \design in \cref{sec:exp} and we conclude this paper in \cref{sec:con}.